 Chilean Anticuchos or Skewers has always been one of my favorite foods.
 My grandfather made them for parties or family gatherings, and when I visit Chile, I have to have them.
 We made them here to celebrate the 18th with the Chilean ex-pats in Houston.

-This recipe was prepared by my husband, the grilling resident, I just supervised 😉
+My husband, the grilling resident, prepared this recipe I just supervised 😉

 - 4 pounds of pork loin